Background pattern

 • Do not use the gel on irritated skin areas.For example, if you have cuts, scratches, sunburns, or damaged skin.

-• If Duac gel accidentally enters the eyes, mouth, or the inside of the nose, rinse with plenty of water.
+• If Duac gel accidentally comes into contact with the eyes, mouth, or inside of the nose, rinse with plenty of water.

 • Do not use too much Duac gel on sensitive skin areas.

-• Duac gel may increase your skin's sensitivity to the damaging effects of the sun.
-Avoid the use of sunbeds/lamp UV and minimize the time you spend exposed to the sun.
-While on treatment with Duac gel, you must use a sunscreen and wear protective clothing.
+• Duac gel may increase the sensitivity of your skin to the harmful effects of the sun.
+Avoid using sunbeds/lamps and minimize the time you spend exposed to the sun.
+While using Duac gel, you should use a sunscreen and wear protective clothing to protect you from sun radiation.

-Consult your doctor or pharmacist before using this medication:
+Consult your doctor or pharmacist before using this medicine:

 • if you have ever had any of the following intestinal problems: “regional enteritis”, “ulcerative colitis”, or “antibiotic-associated colitis”.

-• if you have stomach cramps or diarrheathat does not improve or is severe,stop using Duac gel and contact your doctor immediately.Antibiotics can cause a condition that leads to severe diarrhea and stomach cramps, although this is unlikely to occur with topical antibiotics.
+If you have stomach cramps or diarrheathat does not improve or is severe, stop using Duac gel and contact your doctor immediately.Antibiotics can cause a change that leads to severe diarrhea and stomach cramps, although this is unlikely to occur with antibiotics applied to the skin.

-• if you have recently used other medications containing clindamycin or erythromycin, there is a higher probability that Duac gel will not work as well as it should.
+• if you have recently used other medicines that contain clindamycin or erythromycin, there is a greater chance that Duac gel may not work as well as it should.

-• Inform your doctor or pharmacist if you have usedrecently other medications containing clindamycin or erythromycin.
+• Tell your doctor or pharmacistif you have recently used other medicines that contain clindamycin or erythromycin.

 Children

-Do not use this medication in children under 12 years of age, as its safety and effectiveness in this age group are unknown.
+Do not use this medicine in children under 12 years of age, as it is not known if it works or is safe for them.

-• any other acne treatment, including topical antibiotics
+• any other acne treatment, including antibiotics applied to the skin

-• cosmetics that have a strong drying effect
+• soaps or cosmetics that have a strong drying effect

-• products containing large amounts of alcohol or "astringents".
+• products that contain high amounts of alcohol or “astringents”.

-This is because when using Duac gel with these products, your skin may become irritated over time.
+This is because when Duac gel is used with these products, your skin may become irritated over time.

-Duac gel may make some acne medications less effective when used together, such as:
+Duac gel may make some acne medicines less effective when used at the same time, such as:

-• some topical acne medications that containtretinoin, isotretinoin, or tazarotene.
+• some acne medicines applied to the skin that contain tretinoin, isotretinoin, or tazarotene.

-• Inform your doctor or pharmacistif you are using any of these medications.
-You may need to use the two products at different times of the day (for example, one in the morning and the other at night).
-Using other acne medications at the same time as Duac gel may increase the risk of skin irritation.
+• Tell your doctor or pharmacistif you are using any of these medicines.
+You may need to use the two products at different times of the day (e.g., one in the morning and the other at night).
+Using other acne medicines at the same time as Duac gel may increase the risk of skin irritation.

-• If severe irritation (severe redness, dryness, itching, stinging, or burning) occurs,discontinue treatment and consult your doctor.
+• If severe irritation occurs (severe redness, dryness, itching, stinging, or burning), stop treatment and consult your doctor.

-• Duac gel should not be administered at the same time as other medications containing erythromycin.
+• Duac gel should not be used at the same time as other medicines that contain erythromycin.

-• The application of Duac gel at the same time as medications such asdapsone and sulfacetamidamay cause a temporary change in skin or hair color (turning it yellow/orange).
+• Applying Duac gel at the same time as medicines such as dapsone and sulfacetamidemay cause a temporary change in skin or facial hair color (turning it yellow/orange).
 This effect is not permanent.

 • One of the components of Duac gel may affect the way certain general anesthetics (called “neuromuscular blockers”) work.

-• Inform your doctor or pharmacistif you are to be operated on.
+• Tell your doctor or pharmacistif you are going to have surgery.

-If you are unsure about any of the above points, consult your doctor or pharmacist before using Duac gel.
+If you are not sure if any of the above applies to you, consult your doctor or pharmacist before using Duac gel.

 Pregnancy, breastfeeding, and fertility

-The safety information on the use of Duac gel in pregnant women is limited.
+There is limited information on the safety of Duac gel in pregnant women.

-Your doctorwill evaluate the benefits for you and the risks to the baby of using Duac gel during pregnancy.
+Your doctorwill assess the benefit for you and the risk for your baby of using Duac gel during pregnancy.

-It is unknownwhether the components of Duac gel are excreted in breast milk.
-One of the active ingredients in Duac gel is clindamycin.
-When clindamycin is administered orally or injected, it may appear in breast milk.
+It is not knownif the components of Duac gel are excreted in breast milk.
+One of the active substances in Duac gel is clindamycin.
+When clindamycin is given orally or injected, it may appear in breast milk.

-If you are breastfeeding, you must consult your doctorbefore using Duac gel.
+If you are breastfeeding, consult your doctorbefore using Duac gel.

-Do not useDuac gel on the breast if you are breastfeeding your baby.
+Do not useDuac gel on the breast if you are breastfeeding.

 3. How to use Duac gel

-• Use Duac gel once a day, at night.
+• Use Duac gel once a day, in the evening.

-• It may take between 2 and 5 weeks to observe the effect of Duac gel.
+• It may take between 2 and 5 weeks before you see the effect of Duac gel.

-• Do not use Duac gel for more than 12 consecutive weeks.
-Your doctor will indicate the duration of treatment.
+• Do not use Duac gel for more than 12 weeks in a row.
+Your doctor will tell you the duration of treatment.

 How to apply Duac gel

 2. Wash the affected skin area well.
-Rinse with warm water and pat dry.
+Rinse with lukewarm water and pat dry.

-3. Applya thin layerof gel toallthe affected skin area using the fingertips.
+3. Apply a thin layerof gel to allof the affected skin area using your fingertips.

-4. Apply the product to all skin areas with acne, not just on the pimples.
-If the gel does not absorb easily, it is because you are using too much product.
+4. Apply the product to all areas of skin that have acne, not just individual pimples.
+If the gel does not absorb easily, you are using too much product.

-• For the face, use the amount of gel that comes out of the tube and reaches from the tip of the finger to the first joint (the first crease of the finger).
-That is, the fingertip.
+• For the face, use the amount of gel that fits on the tip of the finger up to the first joint (the first fold of the finger).
+This is about the size of a pea.

 • For the face and back, use two and a half fingertips in total.

-1. If you have a lot of dryness in the skin, or the skin is flaking, use an oil-free moisturizing cream, use Duac gel less frequently, or stop applying the treatment for a short period of time to allow the skin to adapt to the treatment.
-This medication may not work properly if it is not applied every day.
+1. If you have a lot of dryness or peeling of the skin, use an oil-free moisturizing cream, use Duac gel less frequently, or stop applying the treatment for a short period to allow your skin to adapt to the treatment.
+This medicine may not work properly if it is not applied every day.

 2. Wash your handsafter applying the gel.